Koh Jum - An Island A World Away

 Sandwiched between these two beaches are the rocky shores of Ting Rai Beach, although not as good for swimming or sunbathing, this beach was our favourite place to watch the sunset.

-A driftwood bar, set on stilts and clad in the usual reggae colours of red, yellow and green.
+Hugging the rocks at the back of the beach is The Rock Bar (location).
+The Rock Bar is a driftwood bar, set on stilts and clad in the usual reggae colours of red, yellow and green.
 The bar is divided into several areas, with comfy cushions on the floor and a wooden ladder leading down to the beach.

 A view through a driftwood window of the setting sun at the Rock Beach Bar, Ting Rai Beach, Koh Jum